-To avoid being on the losing end of such a judgement, IP applicants should consider listing multiple embodiments on their patent applications.
-The Oxford Dictionary defines an embodiment as “the representation or expression of something in a tangible or visible form.”
+To avoid being on the losing end of such a judgment, IP applicants should consider listing multiple embodiments on their patent applications.
+The Oxford Dictionary defines an embodiment as “representing or expressing something in a tangible or visible form.”
 On a patent application, an embodiment is a detailed description of how an invention can be made or used.
 It’s not enough to assume that this is obvious or implied – it must be explicitly stated to take advantage of maximum protection.

 Global patent filing

 Remember Companies A and B above?
 Now that you understand how critical patent semantics can be, one of the most important steps you can take when filing for protection in multiple countries is to ensure that you have translated every embodiment accurately.
 You want there to be as little interpretive “wiggle room” as possible should IP litigation occur.

 IP litigation can be particularly challenging when a determination is to be made by a judge, examiner or board that is familiar with a different IP system, language and culture from your own.
 An LSP specializing in international patent filing can ensure that every application you file is translated accurately and appropriately.

 In the case Purdue Pharma LP vs. Alvogen Pine Brook LLC, one point of contention clearly illustrates the importance of thoroughly listing multiple embodiments.
 Here’s what happened:

 - Purdue Pharma owned US Patent No. 9,750,703 for “encased tamper-resistant controlled release dosage forms.”